MaximumMaxxx/Razebot/README.md

 Also a bunch of articles and stack overflow helps.

+Additionally I can't deny that [Valorant Labs](https://top.gg/bot/702201518329430117) was here before me and has some more features.

 <h3>All the people who helped</h3>

 Lacas - convincing me to multi-server the bot